magnetikonline/github-utilities/README.md

 ## Utilities

 ### [listorganizationrepositorybysize.py](listorganizationrepositorybysize.py)
-- Fetches all repositories for a given `organization`, ordered in descending size order.
+- Fetches all repositories for a given `ORGANIZATION`, ordered in descending size order.
 - Emits results to the console as tab separated repository/size (kilobytes) lines.

 ### [removerepositorywiki.py](removerepositorywiki.py)